-Offenses that will result in a student being placed on 45 day social probation are outlined in the student discipline and intervention matrix that can be found on pages 38-43.
+There are certain offenses that will result in a student being placed on 45 day social probation.
 A student who is placed on 45 day social probation may not attend any school-related event or activity for forty-five (45) school days.
 A school-related event is any school sponsored activity that occurs outside of regular school hours.
 School-related events and activities include, but are not limited to, participation in or attendance at school sponsored athletic practices or events, band, choir, drama, cheer, drill or speech performances, school dances, after school rallies, student government, club meetings/activities and promotion/graduation ceremonies.
 (LUSD Board Rule 5144.1)